fastify/fastify-secure-session/README.md

 fastify.listen({ port: 3000 })
 ```

-WARNING: The more keys you have in the key array can make the decode operation get expensive if too many keys are used.
+WARNING: The more keys you have in the key array can make the decode operation get expensive if too many keys are used
 at once.
 It is recommended to only use 2 keys at a given time so that the most decode attempts will ever be is 2.
 This should allow ample support time for supporting sessions with an old key while rotating to the new one.
 If you have
-really long lived sessions it could be possible to need to support 3 or even 4 keys.
+long-lived sessions it could be possible to need to support 3 or even 4 keys.
 Since old sessions are re-signed
 with the key at the first index the next time they are seen by the application, you can get away with this.
 That first
 time the older session is decoded will be a little more expensive though.